SolutionGuidance/psm/docs/TESTING.md

 flow of the new test.
 These feature files are in this repository in `psm-app/integration-tests/src/test/resources/features`.

+2. Run the test suite after creating new scenarios in the feature file.
+Serenity writes out template code to the console for any statements that don't have matching step definitions.
+You can paste these template methods into your step definition class to make it easy to write the behavior.
+Remember to remove the unneeded `throws Throwable` annotation that Serenity automatically adds to the template method definitions.

-2. Write the handlers to enter the information or click the buttons in the `ui` subdirectory.
+3. Write or adjust the handlers to enter the information or click the buttons in the `ui` subdirectory.

-3. Write the test in the `steps` subdirectory (being sure to import the `ui` file you created, if any).
+4. Write the test in the `steps` subdirectory (being sure to import the `ui` file you created, if any).

 See [PR #348](https://github.com/OpenTechStrategies/psm/pull/348) for an